 Vitamin D is a fat-soluble vitamin that is essential for bone health.
 Vitamin D deficiency is associated with muscle weakness and osteoporosis and can contribute to an increased risk of falls and fractures.
 Sources of vitamin D include sun exposure and food.
 Very few foods have naturally occurring levels of vitamin D that have a meaningful impact on vitamin D intake.
 However, fortified foods, such as milk, margarine, and cereals, do provide a portion of the recommended intake of vitamin D. Dietary supplements can also serve as a source of vitamin D. Accurate measurement of the levels of vitamin D in these products is essential for assessing dietary intake of vitamin D and in correlating vitamin D intake with overall health.

 Vitamin D exists in two forms: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D3 is produced in the body after sun exposure and is also the form used in most fortified foods.
 Dietary supplements may contain either vitamin D2 or D3.
 Measurement of vitamin D in foods and dietary supplements has primarily been performed by liquid chromatography (LC) with UV absorbance detection.
 Current methodology tends to suffer from a number of limitations, including the common use of vitamin D2 as an internal standard for vitamin D3, and poor chromatographic resolution of vitamin D species from each other or from other sample components.
 New chromatographic stationary phases with enhanced selectivity for steroid-type molecules may improve the separation of vitamin D species.
-Liquid chromatography/mass spectrometry (LC/MS), with stable isotope-labeled internal standards for D2 and D3, might also provide improvements in measurement accuracy and robustness.
-To date, however, LC/MS has not been thoroughly investigated for measurement of vitamin D in foods and dietary supplements.
+Liquid chromatography/mass spectrometry (LC/MS) and tandem mass spectrometry (LC/MS/MS), with stable isotope-labeled internal standards for D2 and D3, provide improvements in measurement accuracy and robustness.

 Additional Technical Details: